PaulWAyers/IntroQChem/README.md

 ## Other resources

-For instructors who would like to have the keys to assignments, please e-mail Paul Ayers <ayers@mcmaster.ca> from your official e-mail account.
+For instructors who would like to have the keys to assignments, please e-mail Paul Ayers, <ayers@mcmaster.ca>, from your official e-mail account.
 You can then use `nbgrader` to mark assignments.